-Use the lemon pulp too because of a more profound citrus flavour.
+Use the lemon pulp too because it delivers far more nutrients and gives your food a rich and profound citrussy flavour.

-It was eventually discovered that a molecule that was named vitamin C was the active ingredient; it is absolutely essential to synthesise collagen, the fundamental building blocks of all cells, as it is necessary for protein metabolism.
-It also has many other important functions in the body including balancing the immune system, relevant to all of us in these Covid-19 times.
+It was eventually discovered that a molecule, named vitamin C, was the active ingredient; it is absolutely essential to synthesise collagen, the fundamental building block of cells, as it is necessary for protein metabolism.
+It also has many other important functions in the body including balancing the immune system, relevant to all of us.

 Limes are harder and so keep longer but both are excellent trees to have in any garden.

-Lemon and lime pulp should not go to the garbage!
-It should go to your stomach rather.
-So either squeeze the fruit without a strainer, skimming off the pips, or peel it and cut up the whole fruit for your recipes.
-Interestingly the juice from a squeezer contains even more vitamin C as it is found in the pith too.
+Lemon and lime pulp should not go to the garbage.
+It ought rather to find its way to your stomach.
+So either squeeze them without a strainer, skimming off the pips; or peel them and cut up the whole fruit for your recipes.
+Interestingly the juice from a press contains even more vitamin C as it is found in the pith too.

 Many of the lemons and limes from our garden go into our homemade hummus; more about that next week.
-You can sign up for newsletters on any page at Bernard-Preston.com promoting the concept of a Cyan Zone; caring for both your family and the health of the planet.
+You can sign up for newsletters lower down promoting the concept of a Cyan Zone; caring for both your family and the planet.

 Here are the back issues.